 The first humans in Illinois arrived around 8000 B.C.
 Over time, these people developed agriculture alongside hunting and gathering.
 Around 1000 A.D., North America’s most complex civilization north of Mexico developed along the Mississippi, centered in the city of Cahokia.
 This Mississippian civilization is most known for its large mounds of earth, with Cahokia’s peak population estimated to be around 10 to 20 thousand.1 Yet for a variety of uncertain factors, this civilization had collapsed by European contact in 1673.2

 A variety of Indian nations took the place of the Mississippians.
 The Illini Confederacy of as many as 12 different Native American tribes occupied territory along the Illinois and Mississippi Rivers in the western half of Illinois when the French arrived in the late 1600s.
-As the Illini population and territory shrank due to a combination of European diseases and warfare with other tribes, their former territory was filled in by such tribes as the Iroquois, Sauk, Fox, Kickapoo, Powatatomi, Sioux, Chickasaw, Shawnee, and Quapaw.3
+As the Illini population and territory shrank due to a combination of European diseases and warfare with other tribes, their former territory was filled in by various groups including the Iroquois, Sauk, Fox, Kickapoo, Powatatomi, Sioux, Chickasaw, Shawnee, and Quapaw.3

 Unlike the original 13 British colonies, the first Europeans to arrive in what would become Illinois were the French, who established trading posts and villages along the Mississippi and Illinois Rivers beginning in the late 1600s as an extension of their older settlements in Canada.
 At their peak in 1752, the French population reached 1,380, about 40 percent were enslaved Africans.4